 When the unit is placed into a mode 1 local loop and the 511/511E pattern generator is activated, the local pattern generator begins sending out a 511/511E pattern to the loop control block.
 The loop control block will loop this data back to the 511/511E pattern detector block, which will evaluate the data for errors.
 Because the 511/511E pattern generator is contained within the processor, the data is unframed so the framer will begin seeing unframed packets.
 The framer receives this unframed data and cannot distinguish this information from a line disconnection (this would cause the unit's restart procedure to start).
 What we have done to allow this mode to work is to add timeouts for the pattern generators.
-When the 511/511E pattern will timeout after 45 seconds.
+When the 511/511E is initiated, the line restart procedure is changed to one minute.
+The 511/511E pattern will timeout after 45 seconds.
 So if the 511/511E is turned on during a local loop, the restart procedure is set to one minute, but the 511/511E pattern will time out after 45 seconds, allowing the framer to begin seeing framed packets (and not restart the box).

 After the 511/511E pattern times out, the ER LED will begin flashing.
-It will remain this way until the pattern-generator switch is turned off.
+It will remain this way until the pattern generator switch is turned off.
 Note that the data at the local DTE and the remote DTE are not valid.
 Because the data is unframed there is no way for the framer to send this data out to the DTE.
 This is an important distinction because other units will send out the 511 pattern.